What Are The Most Important Vitamins For Pregnancy?

 Failing to get sufficient iron during pregnancy can cause fatigue, weakness, and anemia in the mother.
 The baby may be at risk of low birth weight or premature birth.
 Therefore, it is crucial for you to get adequate iron in your diet or through supplements if recommended by your healthcare provider.
 Typically between your prenatal vitamin and your diet alone, you will get enough iron.
 Your provider will check your iron levels regularly during pregnancy, however, to make sure you do not need extra supplementation.

-This nutrient plays an integral role in developing a baby’s bones, teeth, and heart.
-A lack of calcium can lead to complications such as preeclampsia and eclampsia, which can be life-threatening.
+This nutrient is integral to developing a baby’s bones, teeth, and heart.
+A lack of calcium can lead to complications such as pre-eclampsia and eclampsia, which can be life-threatening.
 Additionally, calcium helps keep your bones healthy and strong during pregnancy and can help you recover more quickly after delivery.

 Additionally, research suggests that taking Vitamin D during pregnancy may decrease the risk of pre-eclampsia and gestational diabetes.
-These two conditions can be dangerous for both the mother and baby.
+These two conditions can be dangerous for both mothers and babies.
 It is advised to consult with a healthcare provider about the appropriate dosage of Vitamin D during pregnancy.
 Here are some ways to get that Vitamin D.

-Furthermore, Omega-3’s can help boost the mother’s immune system and lower inflammation in the body, which can be beneficial for both the mother and the baby.
+Furthermore, Omega-3s can help boost the mother’s immune system and lower inflammation in the body, which can be beneficial for both her and the baby.
 Some good dietary sources of Omega-3’s include:

 Taking the proper vitamins and supplements during pregnancy is crucial to ensure both the health of yourself and your growing baby.
 Speak with your healthcare provider to ensure you are getting enough of these essential vitamins in your diet.